zhangyizhou666/zhangyizhou666.github.io/_pages/about.md

 # 👋 Hello, I'm Robin (ZHANG Yizhou)

-I'm a passionate Computer Science undergraduate at **International Christian University (ICU)** in Tokyo, with a focus on applying Agentic AI Architecture to daily applications and LLM Fine Tuning.
+I'm a Computer Science undergraduate at **International Christian University (ICU)** in Tokyo, with a focus on applying Agentic AI Architecture to daily applications and LLM Fine Tuning.
 Currently, I'm broadening my horizons as an exchange student at **University of California, Davis**.

 My research interests center around:
 - Developing locally-run Large Language Models (LLMs) for mobile devices